Nikolaj Sørensen: Suspension by Skate Canada

 Fournier Beaudry/Sørensen were assigned to compete at the 2024 Skate America and 2024 NHK Trophy ahead of the 2024–25 season, and planned to open their season at the 2024 Shanghai Trophy in October.
 However, on 2 October 2024, it was announced that Sørensen had been banned by Skate Canada for a minimum of six years due to "sexual maltreatment" following an Office of the Sport Integrity Commissioner investigation into the allegations lodged against him earlier that year.
-On 19 June 2025, the suspension was overturned by the Sport Dispute Resolution Centre of Canada.
+The alleged assault took place after a party in 2012 in Hartford, Connecticut, when the victim was 22 and Sørensen was 23.